GrahamChalfant/Graham_Portfolio/README.md

 - Found optimal ML models by testing different parameter settings for each model, namely partition size, variable selection based on information gain, and various sampling methods
 - Defined best performing model using accuracy, recall, f-score, and precision
-- Created cost matrices for based on business problem to estimate profit for each model in a high and low cost scenario
+- Created cost matrices based on business problem to estimate profit for each model in a high and low-cost scenario

 ![](/images/AIP_Model_Comparison.png)